 Your employer — not your job title — is what determines your eligibility for the program.
 Qualifying employers include:

-- city, local, state, and federal government agencies
+city, local, state, and federal government agencies

-- school districts and charter schools
+school districts and charter schools

-- active-duty military service
+active-duty military service

-- non-profit organizations that provide a qualifying public service
+non-profit organizations that provide a qualifying public service

-- AmeriCorps or the Peace Corps
+AmeriCorps or the Peace Corps

-- religious organizations (but only for non-proselytizing work)
+religious organizations (but only for non-proselytizing work)

-Unless you’re eligible for the temporary waiver, your payments must be made on a qualifying repayment plan, which includes the Standard 10-year plan or one of the income-driven repayment plans (IBR, ICR, PAYE, or REPAYE) to qualify for PSLF.
+Unless you’re eligible for the temporary waiver, you must make your payments on a qualifying repayment plan, which includes the Standard 10-year plan or one of the income-driven repayment plans (IBR, ICR, PAYE, or REPAYE) to qualify for PSLF.

-Under the current PSLF rules, payments made while in the Graduated or Extended repayment plans don’t count.
+Under the current PSLF rules, payments made while in the Graduated or Extended payment plans don’t count.
 However, payments made under those plans may still qualify under both the Temporary Expanded Public Service Loan Forgiveness and the PSLF Limited Waiver Opportunity.

-4. Make 10 years’ worth of payments
+Step 4 – Make 10 years’ worth of payments.

-- within 15 days of your due date
+within 15 days of your due date

-- for the full amount due
+for the total amount due

 Payments made while you’re in deferment, forbearance, or in default don’t count.
-(Under the PSLF Waiver, active duty service members can get credit for the period when their accounts were in deferment or forbearance.)
+Under the PSLF Waiver, active duty service members can get credit for the period when their accounts were in deferment or forbearance.

 Your payments don’t have to be made consecutively.
 For example, you could make some qualifying payments, miss a few months, and then pick up where you left off.
 You can also change employers — including leaving public service and resume progressing towards PSLF.

 Lump-sum future payments are allowed.
 As of August 2020, if all other program requirements are met, prepayments will count for up to 12 months or the next time you’re due to recertify to complete your annual recertification, whichever is sooner.